Riders

 -

-Began racing in 1980 at all levels of the BMX spectrum NICA Level 3 Mountain Bike Coach Aspiring USABMX coach Name pronounced PEET VY-TA-lee
+Began racing in 1980 at all levels of the BMX spectrum NICA Level 3 Mountain Bike Coach USABMX coach Name pronounced PEET VY-TA-lee

 -